zer2/fantasy-basketball-optimizer/about/trading.md

+# Waiver wire and trading

+Fantasy basketball does not end at the draft stage.
+During a season, drafters can still improve their rosters via two mechanisms: the waiver wire and trading.
+Algorithmic approaches to both are included under the Draft tab

+## The waiver wire

+Players that are not on any team are considered "on the waiver wire", and can be picked up as free agents.
+If there is a player on your team who is not contributing much or does not fit your strategy well, it might be worth exchanging them for a player on the waiver wire.
+Evaluating whether or not this is a good decision is accomplished simply by analyzing the change in H-score for the team when the substitution is made.
+If the H-score improves after the change is made, then the exchange is promising.
+It is worth keeping in mind that the calculation does not explicitly consider position.
+A waiver move might be risky if it improves your team's H-score slightly but also makes your team less positionally balanced, and might be worth it even if it decreases H-score if it greatly improves team balance.

+## Trading

+Trading provides an alternative mechanism for improving your team.
+It is useful when one of your players has strong general value, but does not fit your team well.
+If you can find a corresponding player or set of players on another team, it is possible to construct a trade that benefits both parties.

-Identifying mutually beneficial trades can greatly improve fantasy performance.
-However, the task is non-trivial, especially when trades are numerically asymmetrical.
+Evaluating whether a trade is mutually beneficial is complicated, especially when trades are numerically asymmetrical.
 The trading module provides one perspective, leveraging H-score to evaluate the effect of the trade on both teams

 ### Symmetric trade